wkumari/draft-wkumari-capport-icmp-unreach/README.md

 Internet-Draft     draft-wkumari-capport-icmp-unreach         April 2015

-   *before* the client attempts a connection.
+   wkumari-dhc-capport provides information from a DHCP server (and so doesn't need any changes to deployed CPs), and provides information *before* the client attempts a connection.
 It does not, however, have a way of noting that an existing connection has been interrupted.]